ashfaqrehman/binary-tree/README.md

 that, given an integer D and array A of N integers, returns an array of N integers representing the ancestors at distance D of the consecutive nodes.
 If a node doesn't have an ancestor at distance D its field should contain −1.

+Usage: supply int D and list A in the main() function

 For example, given integer D = 2 and array A such that:

 A[0] = -1